aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.35.14 (September 27, 2024) =
+* Improvement: Include WooCommerce categories also.
+* FIX: Avoid an out of memory issue during spellcheck when there were too many posts or pages (> 10,000) (caused by debug_backtrace() apparently).

 = Version 2.35.13 (August 7, 2024) =
 * FIX: Fix the 'Files and Folders Ignore Strings - Do Not Process' functionality.